BadeaTayea/ml-projects-beginners-solutions/README.md

 ## Regression

 To meet regression, we predict the wine quality score of red wines.
 I introduce Linear Regression and explain how to determine the accuracy of regression models with the root-mean-square-error (RMSE).

+## Clustering

+Last but not least, we look at clustering.
+With the power of KMeans we cluster iris data entries and plot them.